Knoblauchpilze/bsgalone/README.md

 ## Links

 During the research on how to implement an ECS, we stumbled upon [this link](https://austinmorlan.com/posts/entity_component_system/).
 It seems more advanced: it might be interesting to come back to it later if the current system does not bring satisfaction anymore.

-# TODO: after this needs rework

-### Communication between the UI and the ECS

-In the application we gave the [UiHandlers](src/client/lib/ui) the possibility to register themselves (or some other components) to the message queue of the application.

-A common pattern is to make the handler implement the message listener interface and handle some relevant messages.

-On the other hand, the systems are pushing messages to the queue not knowing (and not caring) if some component will read and process them or not.
-This seems quite interesting when considering the future client/server architecture.
-For example when the `DOCK` button is clicked, the UI will send a message indicating that such an event happened.
-If the event is successfully processed and considered valid, we consider that some other part of the application will most likely change the active screen.

-### Updating the Game

-With the previous example of the dock button being clicked, we still have to explain how the UI is finally notified about the success or the failure of the operation.

-We implemented a [GameMessageModule](src/client/lib/game/GameMessageModule.hh) class.
-This class is a message listener and registers itself for certain messages which impact the UI.
-Typically the `DockMessage` will be receieved by this class and analyzed: if it succeeds we can notify the `Game` class by a direct method call to update the active screen.

-The strength of this system is that if the processing fails for whatever reason we will never receive the message indicating that the dock succeeded (because it did not) and so the UI will not make any changes that would have to be reverted.